SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 9. DroneResponse requests [victim confirmation](supporting/VictimConfirmation.md) from the human operator.
 10. The UAV receives confirmation from the human operator that the victim sighting is valid.
 11. DroneResponse automatically sends the GPS coordinates to the mobile_rescue system.
+12. A UAV tasked with delivering a flotation device  [performs item delivery](ItemDelivery.md)
 12. Human responders arrive at the scene.
 13. The Drone Commander [ends mission](supporting/EndMission.md).